Acupuncture for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Research on acupuncture for psoriasis is limited.
 Still, studies have investigated the impact of acupuncture on common symptoms of psoriasis and psoriatic disease.

-Acupuncture for Chronic Pain Relief
+Acupuncture for Chronic Pain

 Acupuncture for Chronic Itchiness

 Chronic pruritus, or itching, is a common symptom of psoriasis.
-Eighty percent of people with psoriasis experience itching.
-Several studies have shown the effectiveness of acupuncture in relieving itching.
-The exact mechanism of acupuncture on psoriasis-related itching isn’t fully understood, although early studies in animal models suggest it affects immune cell function.
+Eighty percent of people with psoriasis are reported to experience itching.
+Several studies from the journal BMJ Open have shown that acupuncture relieves itching.

 Acupuncture and Stress Relief

 Stress is a common trigger for psoriasis flares, so reducing stress may have benefits for people with psoriasis.
 Acupuncture is known to help relieve stress, which could also help prevent psoriasis flares.
-Some MyPsoriasisTeam members support the stress-relieving and relaxation promoting effects of acupuncture: “I go to acupuncture, which has worked the best for me and also massage,” said one member.
+Some MyPsoriasisTeam members support the stress-relieving and relaxation-promoting effects of acupuncture: “I go to acupuncture, which has worked the best for me, and also massage,” said one member.
 Another shared, “I did feel much more relaxed generally.”

 Is Acupuncture Safe?